What Is Bruxism?

 Many patients grind or clench their teeth while they sleep, a condition known as bruxism.
 This habit can seriously impact your teeth, gums, and TMJ (temporomandibular joints).
 Often by stress or other oral factors, bruxism can cause worn tooth enamel or flattened edges, gum recession, cracked or chipped teeth or restorations, and other kinds of oral damage.
 If you notice tooth or jaw pain, popping or clicking when you open your mouth, or recurring headaches, these may be signs that you are clenching or grinding your teeth during your sleep.
 Bruxism is a common condition, but it can cause a lot of oral damage.
 Treatment is advisable to ensure your smile remains healthy.

 Night guard therapy may be needed to manage teeth grinding and clenching habits and limit the effects of bruxism on your teeth, jaw joints, and gums.
 These customized appliances are made from acrylic or other materials.
 Worn overnight, they hold the upper and lower teeth in a proper position, preventing friction between the teeth during sleep.
 Patients of all ages can experience bruxism.
-Call Made Ya Smile Rayford today to find out if Dr. Eric Capps, our board-certified dentist, can help you or your family with their symptoms of bruxism, including teeth grinding and tired jaws, at our Spring, TX office.
+Call Made Ya Smile Rayford today to find out if our dentist can help you or your family with symptoms of bruxism, including teeth grinding and tired jaws, at our Spring, TX office.

 At Made Ya Smile Rayford, we're committed to offering caring, personalized treatment for your unique needs.
 Our advanced techniques let us create custom night guards to provide solutions for your bruxism.
 Impressions will be taken prior to crafting your night guard so models can be made of your mouth.
 These models will be sent to our dental lab where they will make your night guard.
 Our experienced partner dental lab uses superior materials to ensure the high quality of your night guard.
 Once it is returned to our office, we'll schedule a follow-up appointment so we can ensure your night guard fits securely.
-Dr. Eric Capps and his team can adjust the fit if necessary for comfort and effectiveness.
+Our dentist can adjust the fit if necessary for comfort and effectiveness.

 Your dental insurance may cover your night guard in part for your bruxism treatment.
 Before we begin treatment, we will reach out to your insurance provider and examine your schedule of benefits.
 If you do not have insurance or may have out-of-pocket expenses, several payment solutions may work to help your treatment fit within your budget.
 Made Ya Smile Rayford accepts a variety of payment methods and partners with CareCredit® to offer low-interest financing plans to help your family afford needed care.

 Teeth grinding can cause oral discomfort, headaches, tooth damage, TMJ issues, and other concerns, and it's important to receive treatment for it to reduce symptoms and prevent future problems from arising.
 A custom-fit night guard from Made Ya Smile may help you or your family regain a comfortable smile, reduce symptoms, and protect oral health.
-Dr. Eric Capps can provide expert, personalized treatment for your bruxism, along with his team of caring professionals.
+Our dentist can provide expert, personalized treatment for your bruxism, along with our team of caring professionals.
 Find out today if your bruxism may be effectively treated with a night guard by contacting our family dental practice in Spring, TX to schedule your evaluation.